 - The disinfection and cleaning of doorknobs and handrails in the passenger terminals has been stepped up.

 - We ask you to be conscientious about washing your hands, wearing a mask and covering your nose and mouth when you cough in order to prevent the spread of infection.

 - We encourage you to use the disinfectant placed in various locations around the passenger terminals.

-- If you have a fever or other symptoms, please refrain from using airplanes.
+- Passengers with a fever or other symptoms are asked to refrain from boarding.